 - 1. Holders of a propaedeutic certificate, or students who have earned 60 ECTS credit points in the first year of study in a related degree programme. - 2.
-The Admissions Board may grant the holder of a certificate, whether or not issued in the Netherlands, exemption from the requirement referred to in Article 6.1.1 if, in the opinion of the Admissiosn Board, that diploma is at least equivalent to the certificate referred to in Article 6.1.1.
+The Admissions Board may grant the holder of a certificate, whether or not issued in the Netherlands, exemption from the requirement referred to in Article 6.1.1 if, in the opinion of the Admissions Board, that diploma is at least equivalent to the certificate referred to in Article 6.1.1.

-Section 7 The post-propaedeutic phase of the degree programme
+Section 7 The second and third years of the degree programme

-Article 7.1 - Access to the post-propaedeutic phase and the tracks
+Article 7.1 - Access to the second and third years of the degree programmes and the tracks

-- 1. The post-propaedeutic phase of the bachelor International and European Law consists of the following two tracks: - a.
+- 1. The second and third years of the bachelor International and European Law consist of the following two tracks: - a.
 International and European Law - b.
 Technology Law - 2.
 The Board of Examiners determines the number of credits to be allocated and reserves the right to allocate fewer credits to a subject if the subject overlaps with another subject of the degree programme.

-Article 7.2 - Structure of the post-propaedeutic phase International and European Law track
+Article 7.2 - Structure of the post-first year International and European Law track

-1. The post-propaedeutic phase of the track International and European Law comprises the following course units with their related student workloads:
+1. The second and third years of the track International and European Law comprise the following course units with their related student workloads:

-the rone will be drive united with their relation standard world date.

 1. Administrative Law and Market Regulation 10 ECTS

 2. Competition Law in the Digital Market 5 ECTS

 3. Commercial Dispute Resolution 5 ECTS

 4. European Judicial Protection 5 ECTS

 5. Law, Power and Politics 5 ECTS

 6. Law of the European Union 10 ECTS

 7. Markets and Regulation 5 ECTS

 8. Private International Business Law 5 ECTS

 9. Property Law 5 ECTS

 10. Public International Law 10 ECTS

 11. Research Colloquium 10 ECTS

-12. Research seminar 10 ECTS
+12. Research Seminar 10 ECTS

 13. Semester abroad 30 ECTS

 14. The Contemporary Value(s) of International Law 5 ECTS

+Tot al 120 ECTS